VeronicaAndersen/ExperisChinook/README.md

 # Java Assignment 2 - Superhero database & Chinook database
-First part of the project creates scripts thats located in the folder Scripts.
+First part of the project creates scripts that's located in the folder Scripts.
+The script folder contains superheros, assistants & superpowers with relations to each other.
 Second part was build with Spring Boot in Java.
 This part is a Java application that reads & manipulating data with JDBC.
 This part is like a re-make of iTunes called Chinnook.

 ## Installation